Automating-Hydroponics-BPR2/via-sem7-bpr2/README.md

 ### /user/login
 #### POST
 Endpoint for logging in a user.
-Example request path: `/user/login` Logs in a user with email and password provided in body.
+Example request path: `/user/login` Logs in a user with username and password provided in body.
 If successful returns a JWT token.
 An example of a user object body:
 ```
 {
-    "email": "Email updated.", // email is provided by the user.
+    "username": "Username", // username is provided by the user.
 Mandatory.
-    "password": "Password updated.", // password is provided by the user.
+    "password": "Password.", // password is provided by the user.
 Mandatory.
 }
 ```
 And the response is a JWT Token containing the user information that has an expiration time of 1hr